coldnight/coldnight/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Rust & AI
+- 🌱 I’m currently learning Scala, and it's awesome!
-- 💬 Ask me about Python/Golang and etc.